CCurl/cccForth/README.md

 ```
 #ifdef __PIN__
     // Extension: PIN operations ... for dev boards
-    , { "PIN-IN","zPI" }   // open input
+    , { "PIN-IN","uPI" }   // open input
-    , { "PIN-OUT","zPO" }  // open output
+    , { "PIN-OUT","uPO" }  // open output
-    , { "PIN-UP","zPU" }   // open input-pullup
+    , { "PIN-UP","uPU" }   // open input-pullup
-    , { "PINA@","zPRA" }   // Pin read: analog
+    , { "PINA@","uPRA" }   // Pin read: analog
-    , { "PIN@","zPRD" }    // Pin read: digital
+    , { "PIN@","uPRD" }    // Pin read: digital
-    , { "PINA!","zPWA" }   // Pin write: analog
+    , { "PINA!","uPWA" }   // Pin write: analog
-    , { "PIN!","zPWD" }    // Pin write: digital
+    , { "PIN!","uPWD" }    // Pin write: digital
 #endif
 ```
-You will notice that the VML code for these operations all begin with 'z'.
-The byte 'z' is the trigger to the VM that the command is implemented in doExt(ir, pc).
+You will notice that the VML code for these operations all begin with 'u'.
+The byte 'u' is the trigger to the VM that the command is implemented in doUser(ir, pc).
 Here is the definition of that function for development boards (in c4.ino):
 ```
-byte *doExt(CELL ir, byte *pc) {
+byte *doUser(CELL ir, byte *pc) {
     CELL pin;
     switch (ir) {
     case 'G': pc = doGamePad(ir, pc);           break;  // zG<x>